breslav/breslav.github.io/content/blog/2025-02-20-vision-2/index.md

 For this paper I once again recommend the commentary from [Yannic Kilcher's](#references) YT Video which helped my understanding of the paper.

 #### Conclusion
 Writing this blog post was pretty helpful for me because I hadn't been exposed to self-supervised representation learning in the vision domain.

-Stay tuned for my post on DINO!
+~~Stay tuned for my post on DINO~~.
+My post on [DINO]({{< ref "/blog/2025-02-21-dino" >}} "") is now up!

 #### References